IvanRubisel/IvanRubisel/README.md

 🎥 Extra
 I run a programming YouTube channel called Somos Juniors, where I share tutorials, tips, and technical recommendations for junior developers.

-🌱 Outside of Tech
-When I'm not coding, I enjoy:

-📖 Reading

-🎹 Singing and playing keyboard

-🎵 Listening to music

 🌿 Exploring nature
 ### ⚙️ &nbsp;GitHub Analytics